 Are trauma and addiction connected?

 An estimated 70 percent of Americans over age 18 have experienced at least one traumatic event in their lifetime.
 Trauma is an emotional response to being the victim of or witness to a terrible or terrifying event.
-This could be violence, violent death, sexual or physical abuse, childhood neglect or a natural disaster.
+This could be violence or terrorism, sexual or physical abuse, childhood neglect or a natural disaster.